Virtual Assistants Explained – What They Do and How They Work

 The good news is becoming a virtual assistant has low startup costs–unlike other home businesses where you have to buy or lease large amounts of equipment.

-If you have a working cell phone or Google voice, a laptop or PC with reliable Internet connection, an email account, and possibly a good printer, you can get started right away.
-The other equipment is optional, and you can add to your equipment list as your business grows.
+If you have a working smartphone, a laptop or PC with a reliable Internet connection, an email account, and possibly a good printer, you can get started right away.

 What Is a Virtual Assistant's Salary?